Aleksandr Bereznyak: Biography

 Aleksandr Bereznyak was born on 29 December 1912 in Boyarkino, Ozyorsky District, Moscow Oblast.

 He was employed in aviation industries since 1931.
-Bereznyak was a graduate of the Moscow Aviation Institute named after Ordzhonikidze (1938).
+Bereznyak was a graduate of the Moscow Aviation Institute named after Sergo Ordzhonikidze (1938).
 He was an engineer in the experimental design bureau of V. F. Bolkhovitinov.
 While working in the bureau, he designed the first soviet jet, the BI-1, which was equipped with liquid fuel to power a rocket engine.
 The BI-1 was created in 1942 in co-operation with A. M. Isaev).
 He became Vice-chief designer of OKB-2 in 1946, later to become the chief designer in 1957.
 Other his developments include: